The Role of the UN Secretary-General

 The secretary-general is tasked with upholding the interests of underrepresented states and balancing the demands of the Security Council with those of General Assembly members.
 The relationship between the Security Council’s five permanent members and the secretary-general is similar to one between constituents and their elected representatives.

 Critics say the structure of this relationship has made the secretary-general beholden to Security Council members, particularly the United States, which is the United Nations’ largest funder and host to its headquarters.
-“No secretary-general can afford to alienate the United States if they want to have success in the job,” says Schlesinger.
+“No secretary-general can afford to alienate the United States if they want to have success in the job,” said UN expert Stephen Schlesinger.

 The secretary-general often struggles to balance the interests of other large funders and powerful member states.
-For example, in 2016, threatened with the substantial defunding of certain humanitarian operations, Ban acquiesced to Saudi Arabia’s demand to remove a Saudi-led coalition in Yemen from a list of groups that have exploited children.
-Similarly, despite repeatedly calling on the Security Council to intervene in the civil war in Syria, Ban was unable to reconcile council members’ divergent concerns, and they failed to adopt a unified multilateral response.
+Threatened with the substantial defunding of certain humanitarian operations in 2016, Ban acquiesced to Saudi Arabia’s demand to remove a Saudi-led coalition in Yemen from a list of groups that had exploited children.
+Similarly, despite repeatedly calling on the Security Council to intervene in Syria’s civil war, Ban was unable to reconcile council members’ divergent concerns, resulting in their failure to adopt a unified multilateral response.
 Ban later stated that “the Syrian tragedy shames us all.”

 What is likely to be the future focus of the secretary-general?

-While the secretary-general will continue to focus on the world’s most pressing issues, from climate change to global health crises, competition among powerful member states is increasingly undercutting his ability to facilitate international peace and security.
+While the secretary-general is likely to continue focusing on the world’s most pressing issues, including climate change and global health crises, competition among powerful member states is increasingly undercutting their ability to facilitate international peace and security.

-“The Security Council was set up so that no enforcement action could be authorized against the wishes of one of its five permanent members,” says Patrick.
-“As the scope of great power competition extends to new regions and issue areas, the secretary-general will inevitably find it more difficult to engineer workable Security Council majorities to back his conflict mitigation and resolution efforts.”
+“The Security Council was set up so that no enforcement action could be authorized against the wishes of one of its five permanent members,” Patrick said.
+“As the scope of great-power competition extends to new regions and issue areas, the secretary-general will inevitably find it more difficult to engineer workable Security Council majorities to back his conflict mitigation and resolution efforts.”

-As climate change continues to worsen, and unresolved conflicts grow deadlier in several countries including Myanmar, Ukraine, Sudan and Yemen, Guterres has pledged to work toward recovery by developing a more unified United Nations that responds to global crises with collective action.
+As the effects of climate change worsen and unresolved conflicts grow deadlier in places including Gaza, the Democratic Republic of Congo, Myanmar, Sudan, and Ukraine, Guterres has pledged to develop a more unified United Nations that responds with collective action.

 Recommended Resources